rfinn/comp-phys/README.md

-# Computational Physics PHYS250 at Siena College
+# Computational Physics PHYS250

-This is a python-based course on computational physics.
+This is a python-based course on computational physics at Siena College.
+The course is typically taken by sophomore physics, astrophysics, and applied physics majors.

 ### Pre-Requisites:
 * General Physics I and II